 The library is here to help!
 Friendly and quick assistance is available for help in areas like where to find information, how to navigate the library’s extensive eresources, or how to reference your information sources.

 Ask staff at the service desks in the library and get instant one-on-one assistance or use the online services.

 - Come to a library class

-Booking yourself into a class is the quickest way to find out what resources the library has, and how to access and use them effectively.
+Book yourself into a class!
+It's the quickest way to find out what resources the library has, and how to access and use them effectively.
 These skills will improve your performance as a student and save you time spent researching.

 You can also catch up with library skills online via our self-paced online tutorials.

 - Find and bookmark your subject guide

 Library subject guides are a great way to get started with research.
 Each online guide is tailored to a specific area of study, outlining how to research in your area and where to look for information.

 Bookmark your subject guide today – it’s your shortcut to finding what you need.

 - Learn to use Search, your gateway to library resources